 Notes

-- Recipe Yield - This recipe yields about 1-¼ lb of pasta.
+- Recipe Yield – This recipe yields about 1-¼ – 1-½ pounds of pasta.
 Typically enough to feed 8 people.

 - Holes forming in Dough - If you are starting at the rolling flat step and you find your dough is not stretching and instead forming holes this means either you have not worked the dough enough by hand or it is too dry.
 Try working the dough again for another 2-3 minutes and letting it rest for at least 5-10 before you begin to try to run the dough into the flat roller attachment.

-- For drying pasta: Let the cut pasta hang or lay flat and dry in individual strands for 2 hours or over night until the pasta is dried.
+- For drying pasta: Let the cut pasta hang or lay flat and dry in individual strands for 24 hours until the pasta is dried.
+If drying on a rack the pasta will begin to fall off as it completely dries.

-- Nesting Pasta - To nest the pasta let dry at least 10 minutes then spin small amounts of pasta into a nest and let continue to dry.
+- Nesting Pasta – To nest the pasta, toss the fresh pasta in additional flour, let dry at least 20 minutes then spin small amounts of pasta into a nest and let continue to dry.

-- Store - dried pasta in a well sealed bag or container.
-It will last for up to 1 month in an airtight container.
+- Store – Store dried pasta in a well sealed bag or container.
+It will last for up to 1 month in an airtight container store in a cool dark place.

 Nicole Spooner